muratk5n/thirdwave/en/README.md

 Israel is the ultimate 'frontier country' for the outer alliance.
 That is their function, and a role they liked to play recently.
-It is more suitable for them compared to say "Turks" whose retarded national identity causs them think they are outsiders, but Israel at least legitimately can claim, looking at its near past, that it was an outsider, culturally different (European) and not liked by many of its neighbors.
+It is more suitable for them compared to say "Turks" whose bizarre national identity causes them think they are outsiders, but Israel at least legitimately can claim, looking at its near past, that it was an outsider, culturally different (European) and not liked by many of its neighbors.

 ---